For more years than I can remember, my mother used to tell me the same thing on my birthday:

 I made a reputation for myself as a theatrical person, writing, directing, and acting in plays and engrossing myself with the eccentric theater kids -- the "Green Roomers," who wore black trench coats and had scandalous parties.
 I also competed in Speech and Debate, flying all over the country and winning state and national championships for my Humorous Interp, Dramatic Interp, and Original Oratory.

 After my high school graduation in 1996 I decided to take a year off to travel and relax before starting Hampshire College.
 During this summer, my mother hosted another esoteric heavy weight, Ra Uru Hu, at our house so he could give a number of presentations on Human Design -- something few had heard of back then.
 He sat down with me one afternoon and read my rave chart, which I still have a cassette recording of to this day.
 I didn't know it at the time because I was too young, but he told me all about myself that afternoon.
-It would be another decade before the truth of his insights would hit me.
+It would be another decade before I would understand the information he had shared.